The ALMA Frontier Fields Survey. VI. Lensing-corrected 1.1mm number counts in Abell 2744, MACSJ0416.1-2403, MACSJ1149.5+2223, Abell 370 and Abell S1063: Introduction

 One of these projects is the ALMA Frontier Fields Survey (PI: F. Bauer).
 Introduced in \citet[hereafter Paper I]{Gonzalez-Lopez2017}, it looks for DSFGs using deep ALMA Band 6 observations towards \textit{Hubble} Frontier Fields (FF) galaxy clusters \citep{Lotz2017}.
-This ALMA survey benefits from the unique ALMA capabilities and the strong gravitational lensing power of massive galaxy clusters, allowing to detect (if magnified) sources beyond the confusion limit.
+This ALMA survey benefits from the unique ALMA capabilities and the strong gravitational lensing power of massive galaxy clusters, allowing to detect (if magnified) sources beyond the confusion limit (e.g., rms depths in the order of tens of $\mu\textmd{Jy}\,\textmd{beam}^{-1}$ for current deep ALMA maps at $1.1\,\textmd{mm}$).
 It also exploits the public availability of deep multiwavelength data (including HST, \textit{Spitzer} and VLA) and several detailed mass models for each galaxy cluster, both of which are at the core of the FF legacy project.
 The ALMA FF Survey has successfully found and characterized DSFGs both in the continuum (see Paper I) and emission lines \citep[hereafter Paper III]{Gonzalez-Lopez2017b}.
 It has also included a multiwavelength photometric analysis of a sample of ALMA detections \citep[hereafter Paper II]{Laporte2017} and an ALMA stacking of Lyman-break galaxies in the FFs \citep{Carvajal2020}.